 Also called laparoscopic incisions, these are recommended only for patients with very little breast tissue and no excess skin.

-“I had an excellent experience at East Coast Plastic Surgery.
+“I had an excellent experience at Rowe Plastic Surgery.
 The staff were accomodating and informed, making me feel comfortable at every step.
 I highly recommend the team here!

 After the breast tissue is extracted, your nipples may be trimmed down before being repositioned.
 At this point, if you have opted for pectoral implants they will be installed and the incisions closed.
 Post-recovery, the result will be a more toned and muscular-looking chest.